 And this course is not just about learning The Work, it is also about making The Work a regular practice.
 After eight weeks of doing The Work in a very supported environment, you may find it easier to keep doing The Work once this momentum has been generated.

-Once you complete both The Work 101 and the Inquiry Circle Prep Course, you are eligible to become a member of our ongoing Inquiry Circle practice group.
+Once you complete both The Work 101, you are eligible to become a member of our ongoing Inquiry Circle practice group.
 It all starts here in The Work 101 where you will begin culturing the habit of a daily practice of The Work.

 The Power of The Work Lies in Its Simplicity